warner-benjamin/optimi/docs/kahan_summation.md

 This shows the optimi implementation of Kahan summation optimizers, which is equivalent to the *Revisiting BFloat16 Training* formulation.

-[^1]: Current testing on smaller models shows no degradation in training performance.
+[^1]: Current testing on small models shows no degradation in training performance.

 [^2]: Also known as Kahan–Babuška summation or compensated summation.